GC-DRI/R/04-vectors.md

 }
 ```

-`function_name` is the name of the funciton you’re creating.
+`function_name` is the name of the function you’re creating.
 Name it
 something that is easy to remember but does not clash with existing
 functions in base R packages such as `mean()` or `sum()`.
 Although not
 all R functions do this, it is good practice to use verbs for function